Help Center

 Invoice #

-The invoice number is the unique invoice reference number that gets used to identify individual invoices.
+The invoice number is the unique reference number used to identify individual invoices.

 Invoice Date

 The date on which the invoice was generated.
-Invoices are generated on the 1st of the month by default, but Brands can implement a custom invoicing date.
-Contact the brand to find out on which date invoices are generated if not on the 1st.
+By default, invoices are generated on the 1st of the month, but Brands can implement a custom invoicing date.
+Contact the brand to ask which date invoices are generated if not on the 1st.

 Due Date